Tassie Tigers: Round 3

 The Tigers get an early season break heading into next week’s home game against the Adelaide Fire on Saturday, November 1.
-It was a thrilling win for the men’s team last week, in one of the league’s greatest ever comebacks, Tassie stormed home with four unanswered goals in the final seven minutes to clinch an important victory.
+In a win for the men’s team last week, Tassie had four unanswered goals in the final seven minutes to clinch an the victory.
 After two narrow losses, the women’s team will have their eyes focused on securing their first win of the season.